Home | Browse Topics | Health & disability | Disability rights | Decision making: When others can legally make decisions for you

 If New Zealand was to follow the UN Disability Convention’s recommendations, we should be:

-• taking the appropriate measures to ensure that you’re given the support you need to exercise your legal capacity.
+• taking the appropriate measures to ensure that disabled people are given the support they need to exercise their legal capacity.

 There is a call from the disabled community (particularly from the learning disability community) to reform New Zealand law around decision making to bring it in line with international law and enable disabled people to have more autonomy and control over their lives.